2start/documentation/release-notes/september-2019.md

 ## ShiftLeft Inspect

-* **[Tagging a Build Based on ShiftLeft Inspect Results](../using-inspect-protect/inspect/tag-build.md)**.
-A build in your CI-CD pipeline can now be automatically tagged based on ShiftLeft Inspect's code analysis results.
+* **[Failing a Build Based on ShiftLeft Inspect Results](../using-inspect-protect/inspect/fail-build.md)**.
+A build in your CI-CD pipeline can now be automatically failed based on ShiftLeft Inspect's code analysis results.

+* **[Identifying Branch Names in ShiftLeft Inspect](../using-inspect-protect/inspect/identify-branches.md)**.
+You can include branch names in the analysis results of ShiftLeft Inspect.
+Doing so ensures that the automated analysis by ShiftLeft Inspect of these branches does not get mixed up with the analysis of the main branch.
+It also allows you to view analysis results of individual branches separately.

 ## ShiftLeft Protect

-* **[Tagging a Build Based on ShiftLeft Inspect Results](../using-inspect-protect/inspect/tag-build.md)**.
-A build in your CI-CD pipeline can now be automatically tagged based on ShiftLeft Inspect's code analysis results.
+* **[Improved ShiftLeft Protect Documentation](../using-inspect-protect/protect/securing-applications.md)**.
+ShiftLeft Protect documentation has been expanded and improved.